The History of Amberley Brass - Three Quarters of a Century at RAAF Amberley

 As in 1943, the issue of funding has not dissipated.
 The band receives no direct funding from the Commonwealth and is predominantly self funding with the capacity to charge for performances which are not in direct support of official Air Force functions.

-In 2016 Mrs Linda Corcoran was appointed Musical Director of the band.
-Linda is now leading the band with a renewed vigour.
+In 2016 Mrs Linda Corcoran was appointed Musical Director of the band which led the band to a renewed vigour, then in 2020 Mrs Vanessa Olsen was appointed Musical Director continuing that vigour into the new decade!
 The band currently consists of approximately 30 competent musicians and on average we perform two to three times per month throughout South East Queensland.

 Site URL:- https://www.amberleybrass.com